yudhisteer/Face-Recognition-with-Masks/README.md

 Normally if our IoU is greater than or equal to 0.5 we deem it to be a correct prediction.
 But we can be more stringent and increase the threshold where 1 is the maximum value.

 **3. Anchor Boxes**
 1. It is not possible for one object to be strictly within one grid cell.
-And when it is not, how do we determine which cell do we asscoiate to the object.
+And when it is not, how do we determine which cell do we associate to the object.
 - The solution for this is to associate the cell which contains the **center point** of the bounding box of the object.

-2. Each of the grid cell can detect only one object.
+2. Each of the grid cells can detect only one object.
 But we may have one grid cell containing more than one object.
 How do we handle multiple center points?
 - We can use a bigger grid - 19x19 - instead of a 5x5 which reduces this problem.
-Also, we need to do is predefined anchor boxes and associate perdiction with the anchor boxes.
+Also, we need to do is predefined anchor boxes and associate prediction with the anchor boxes.

-Previously, each obejct is assigned to a grid cell which contains that object's midpoint.
-Now, each obejct is assigned to a grid cell which contains that object's midpoint **and** anchor box for the grid cell with the highest IoU(similar shape).
+Previously, each object is assigned to a grid cell that contains that object's midpoint.
+Now, each object is assigned to a grid cell which contains that object's midpoint **and** anchor box for the grid cell with the highest IoU(similar shape).

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/142845336-85efa649-4611-47d9-8885-f8660a13ad8f.png" />
 </p>

-For the image above, both objects have their ceneterpoint in the same cell.
-So we set a tall anchor box which can be used to predict a standing person and a wide anchor box can be used to predict a car.
+For the image above, both objects have their counterpoint in the same cell.
+So we set a tall anchor box that can be used to predict a standing person and a wide anchor box can be used to predict a car.
 We use these anchor boxes in each of the grid cell and output one vector y for every anchor box.

 **4. Non-Maximal Suppression (NMS)**